-By the time I was 12; I had had 14 operations.
-I am now 20 and I have had 24 operations, and I am expecting more.
-I have had too many admissions into hospital, over 200 x-ray’s, over 50 ultrasounds, 6 MRI’s, 7 Bone Scans, 1 bone Densitomotry, 3 CT’s - the list goes on.
+By the time I was 12, I had had 14 operations.
+I am now 20, and I have had 24 operations and am expecting more.
+I have had too many admissions into hospital, over 200 x-rays, over 50 ultrasounds, 6 MRIs, 7 bone scans, 1 bone densitometry, 3 CTs - the list goes on.

-When I was 16 my body broke down, I couldn’t walk, couldn’t feed myself, or dress myself, brush my teeth, brush my hair, wash myself.
+When I was 16, my body broke down.
+I couldn’t walk, couldn’t feed myself, dress myself, brush my teeth, brush my hair, wash myself.
 I collapsed as I tried to stand.
 It was by far one of the worst experiences of my life.
 I depended on nurses and my mum to help me.
 What’s worse than losing your ability to walk?
 Losing your independence.
 This happened a couple of times.
-The worst was when I was 18, I was in a wheelchair for 8-10 months.
+The worst was when I was 18; I was in a wheelchair for 8-10 months.

-Without Livewire, and the support group I have found through the hospitals I have been in; I wouldn’t be where I am today.
-They have changed my life in so many ways, and I love it.
+Without Livewire and the support group I have found through the hospitals I have been in, I wouldn’t be where I am today.
+They have changed my life in so many ways, and I love them.

-I wouldn’t change having chronic illness’ for anything, it’s made me stronger, and a better person.
-It’s made me who I am today, so thank you body, thank you to the people I have met, thank you to my doctors, thank you to my family and everyone else who has supported me through this unexpected, unfinished journey.
+I wouldn’t change having chronic illnesses for anything; it’s made me stronger and a better person.
+It’s made me who I am today; so thank you, body, thank you to the people I have met, thank you to my doctors, and thank you to my family and everyone else who has supported me through this unexpected, unfinished journey.